ashudevcodes/Steam-Game-Recommendation-System/README.md

 - Content-based recommendation: Analyzes game tags, descriptions, and genres to suggest similar games.
 - Limited data: Uses data from 2021 to 2023 for recent game releases.
-- GitHub repository: The project code and resources can be found in the [GitHub repository](https://github.com/Ashishprasa/steam-game-recommendation).
+- GitHub repository: The project code and resources can be found in the [GitHub repository](https://github.com/yourusername/steam-game-recommendation).

 ## Installation

 1. Clone the repository: `git clone https://github.com/yourusername/steam-game-recommendation.git`
 2. Install dependencies: `pip install -r requirements.txt`
+3. Afte all the installation go to clone repo terminal and run `Streamlit rum app.py`

 ## Usage